 If you are interested in applying you will need to satisfy us that you are financially, operationally and technically viable.
 If we decide to recommend you for appointment, a public consultation period of 28 days to follow.
 A visual summary of the timeline can be found below.

-If you are interested in becoming a new appointee, please contact our Case Management Office at [email protected].
+If you are interested in becoming a new appointee, please contact our Licensing team at [email protected].

 For further information, please consult our table of relevant NAV publications.